oasis-tcs/openc2-jadn/jadn-v2.0.md

 The normative format of a Schema package, as defined in Sections 3 and 4, is JSON data that can be validated by a concrete schema, but it can also be represented unambiguously in other formats more suited to human understanding.
-This specification uses JSON to precisely define the structure of a JADN schema, but uses IDL where understanding purpose and meaning is the primary goal.
+This specification uses JSON to precisely define the structure of a JADN schema, but uses the IDL format described in Section 7 where understanding purpose and meaning is the primary goal.
-These representations are equivalent, and the JSON definition of all IDL content is included as an additional artifact.
+These representations are equivalent, and the JSON definition of all IDL content is included in this specification.

 -------